Sport, Parks, Active Recreation and Community (SPARC) Strategy

-The development of the Strategy relies on the involvement of the community, so Council welcomes input from schools, sport and recreation groups, the local community and other interested parties throughout the study.
+The development of the Strategy relies on the involvement of the community, so Council has welcomed input from schools, sport and recreation groups, the local community and other interested parties throughout the study.

-Already community consultation in late 2016 and early 2017 has included:
+Community consultation in late 2016 and early 2017 included:

 - awareness raising via the Community Conversation program;